 Every day, take some time away from your desk and technology to meditate.
 Find a quiet corner in your office or home, and enjoy some mindfulness.
 Use a helpful app like Headspace to teach yourself how to switch off.
 Just a few minutes can positively change the rest of your day.

 Can't find anywhere to unwind?
 It might be time to find a new workspace.
-At Huckletree West, a new co-working space opening in London's White City Place this month, there is a Meditation Yurt – an amazing, restful space constructed from mariner's rope where Huckletree will be running weekly guided meditation sessions.
+At Huckletree West, a new co-working space opening in London's White City Place this month, there is a Meditation Yurt – a fantastic, restful space constructed from mariner's rope where Huckletree will be running regular guided meditation sessions.
 Plus the Yurt will be open 24/7 for solo reflection and introspection.

 Step away from all technology often